inet-framework/inet-showcases/wireless/errorrate/doc/index.rst

 802.11 ranges depend on many variables, e.g. transmission power, receiver sensitivity, antenna gains and directionality, and background noise levels.
 The above ranges correspond to arbitrary values for the variables.
-In reality ranges can vary significantly.
+In reality, ranges can vary significantly.

 Conclusion
 ----------

 Packet error rate increases quickly as the distance approaches the critical point.
-Slower bitrates are less sensitive to increasing distance, because they use simpler modulation.
+Slower bitrates are less sensitive to increasing distance because they use simpler modulation.
 Faster bitrate modes are advantageous in short distances because of the increased throughput, but slower modes work better at longer distances.
 Furthermore, using rate adaptation, a host can use fast modes for short distances and slower